galo/k8s-etcd-cluster/README.md

 ### Environment Variables

 * DOCKER_ETCD_VERSION: As explained before the etcd version can be controled via DOCKER_ETCD_VERSION.
-It defaults to 2.1.1
+It defaults to the branch name.
 * X_ETCD_DISCOVERY: This is a switch to tell the image that it needs to join an existing cluster, or that it is part of a seeding cluster.
 The admin shall give it either
   * a URL such as https://discovery.etcd.io/9b492c095380d442f56503174e584a2a:2379, pointing to a discovery URL on the free service by CoreOS;
   * Or a URL pointing to the etcd service within the kubernetes cluster.
 In our k8s case, this is hard coded in the service definition therefore to http://etcd-service.default.svc.cluster.local:2379

 ## Conclusion